|Nutritional Guidelines (per serving)|

 |Servings: About 6 quarts (16 servings)|

 |Total Carbohydrate 2g||1%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Making homemade chicken broth or stock is easy and adds incomparable flavor to soups, sauces, and a myriad of other dishes—most particularly Chicken Noodle Soup.
 This simple, flexible recipe will bring your cooking to new heights as you banish processed, tinny, sodium-laden canned broth from your kitchen and start cooking with rich, wholesome, deeply flavorful stock.

 This recipe calls for fresh chicken.
 No doubt this makes the clearest, most flavorful stock.
-But feel free to add additional bones or parts from roast or grilled chickens.
-I keep a bag of such bits and bones in the freezer to add to the pot when I make stock.
+But feel free to add additional bones or parts from roasted or grilled chickens.
+Simply keep a bag of such bits and bones in the freezer to add to the pot when you make stock.

 - 4 pounds chicken (fresh bone-in and/or chicken bones; necks, backs, wings, and legs are best)